shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * Guest lecture by Pierluigi Moretti:
   *  Foresight WG Materials Leader, CNR, Rome, Italy
   * *"Stem materials, the frame problem and semantics"*
-*  Guest lecture by Marija Krusmaa (it might be moved to November 25):
+*  Guest lecture by Marija Krusmaa (it might be moved to December 2):
    * TalTech – Tallinn University of Technology, Tallin, Estonia
    * *"Challenges in underwater robotics: why it’s difficult to go close and shallow?"*